 In striking a ball from his own group first the player has fulfilled the requirements of a legal shot described above.

-It is a foul for potting an opponent's ball, but is not loss of frame.
+It is however a standard foul for potting an opponent's ball, but it is not loss of frame.

 19. Stalemate Defined